 Because essential oils are obviously all-natural, it might be easy to assume that they're gentle and largely unreactive.
-This isn't the case at all—by definition, it's extremely potent stuff.
+This isn't the case at all.
+By definition, it's extremely potent stuff.
 "On average, they are up to 75 times more powerful than dried herbs," says Avery.
 As such, "essential oils must be handled with care."
-This means that a couple drops go a long way, and aside from very specific oils (more on that later), essential oils should always be diluted properly before applying them directly to skin.
+This means that a couple of drops go a long way, and aside from very specific oils (more on that later), essential oils should always be diluted properly before applying them directly to the skin.
 Whether or not essential oils should be ingested is actually a highly debated topic, and many argue that it isn't safe unless specifically advised by a doctor or expert.

 What can essential oils be used for?

-Aromatherapy, treating skin conditions, soothing muscle inflammation… the benefits of essential oils abound.
-"Essential oils can be used in personal care products, in home cleaning products, for general well-being in the context of emotional support, and many other ways," says Avery.
+Aromatherapy, treating skin conditions, soothing muscle inflammation… The benefits of essential oils abound.
+"Essential oils can be used in personal care products, in-home cleaning products, for general well-being in the context of emotional support, and many other ways," says Avery.
 This versatility also extends to the scents themselves.
 "Some of the most popular essential oils, like lavender and sweet orange, cross over into many categories and can be used effectively for many applications," she says.

 How should I dilute my oils?

-In addition to avoiding a potential skin reaction, diluting essential oils allows them to work better—when exposed to air alone, the molecules of the pure essential oils tend to evaporate very quickly.
+In addition to avoiding a potential skin reaction, diluting essential oils allows them to work better.
+When exposed to air alone, the molecules of the pure essential oils tend to evaporate very quickly.
 "Adding the essential oil to a carrier substance better facilitates the absorption of the oil by the body," says Avery.

 In most cases (even if you're just adding the essential oils to a bath), you'll need a carrier oil—a neutral, plant-based oil that can act as a base.
-Common carrier oils include sweet almond, jojoba, olive, sunflower seed, avocado, and grapeseed.
+Common carrier oils include sweet almond, jojoba, olive, sunflower seed, avocado, and grape-seed.

 Below, see which oils to use—and how—to sleep better, clear up acne, chase away a headache, and more.